What should a tradesman pay for a website?

 Do you have to pay for a website every month?

 Not always, but something usually recurs.
 A done-for-you plan is a flat monthly fee that covers hosting, security and updates.
-A one-off freelancer build has no monthly design fee, but you still pay for hosting (roughly £5 to £15 a month) and a domain (about £10 to £15 a year), plus any changes.
+An upfront freelance build may have no monthly design fee, but you still pay for hosting, a domain and any changes.
 A website is a live thing that needs hosting and upkeep, so a small ongoing cost is normal whichever route you pick.

 Is a website worth it for a small trade business?

 For most small trades, yes.
-A website is where a stranger checks you are real before they call, and where a Google search at 9pm turns into a booked job.
-At £50 to £100 a month done-for-you, it pays for itself if it wins you one extra job a month, most single jobs are worth far more than a year of the fee.
+A website is where a stranger checks you are real before they call, and where a Google search at 9pm can turn into a booked job.
+A £600 build plus £20 a month can earn its keep with one worthwhile extra job.
 It only fails to pay back if you are already fully booked on word of mouth and want no more work.

 See your site before you pay a penny

 I build a free mockup of your actual business, your trade, your area, your branding.
 Like it?
-Plans start at £50/month, done-for-you: I build it, host it and keep it ranking, with no setup fee and no per-lead charges.
+It's £600 to build, then £20/month, done-for-you: I build it, host it and keep it ranking, with no per-lead charges.